-The liability of DMI and Couche-Tard is limited under our Amended Omnibus Agreement and we have agreed to indemnify DMI and Couche-Tard against certain liabilities, which may expose us to significant expenses.
+The liability of the Topper Group and Couche-Tard is limited under our Topper Group Omnibus Agreement and Circle K Omnibus Agreement and we have agreed to indemnify the Topper Group and Couche-Tard against certain liabilities, which may expose us to significant expenses.

-The Amended Omnibus Agreement provides that we must indemnify DMI and Couche-Tard for certain liabilities, including any liabilities incurred by Couche-Tard attributable to the operating and administrative services provided to us under the agreement, other than liabilities resulting from DMI's or Couche-Tard's bad faith, fraud, or willful misconduct, as applicable.
+The Topper Group Omnibus Agreement and the Circle K Omnibus Agreement provide that we must indemnify the Topper Group and Couche-Tard for certain liabilities, including any liabilities incurred by the Topper Group and Couche-Tard attributable to the operating and administrative services provided to us under the agreement, other than liabilities resulting from the Topper Group's or Couche-Tard's bad faith, fraud, or willful misconduct, as applicable.